doas1min/Chem_Education/README.md

-# Advancing Chemistry Education: Integrating Electron Structure Theory Calculations with Pyton and Cheminformatics Tools
+# Integrating Electron Structure Theory Calculations with Python and Cheminformatics Tools

 ## Free access and distribution